giovaborgogno/bluejay-take-home/README.md

 **1. Personality-First Design**: The system prompt is the core product.
 Spent significant time crafting the YC advisor persona—sharp, direct, actionable.
 Voice agents live or die by conversational quality.

 **2. RAG Framework Over DIY**: Used LlamaIndex instead of building from scratch.
-Faster iteration, better retrieval quality, and proper chunking strategies out-of-the-box.
+Faster iteration, better retrieval quality, and proper chunking strategies.
+Additionally added chapter info and page number in chunk metadata.

 **3. Web Search Tool**: Essential for the "co-founder" narrative.
 Agent can fact-check market claims ("Search: {competitor} funding rounds") and surface real-time data during the call.

-**4. AWS vs Local**: Deployed on ECS for reliability and to avoid local network issues during evaluation.
-Trade-off: slightly higher latency (~50ms) vs. 100% uptime.
+**4. AWS**: Deployed on ECS.

 **5. PDF Choice**: "Zero to One" is the canonical startup playbook.
 Fits the YC narrative perfectly and has dense, quotable insights across 160 pages—ideal for testing RAG accuracy.